Milton Keynes Divorce Solicitors

 - Your financial circumstances are considered – choose from a range of competitive fees

-For further information about our Milton Keynes divorce solicitors, please contact Tom Burgess, Associate, on 0845 404 1715 or submit a secure enquiry form.
+For further information about our Milton Keynes divorce solicitors, please contact Tom Burgess, Senior Associate, on 0345 404 1715 or submit a secure enquiry form.

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.

 Freeths are a leading national law firm with 13 offices across the UK.
 If you have a query about our services or just want to find out more, why not give us a call?

 Contact: 03301 001 014